vuex-orm/vuex-orm/docs/guide/relationships/defining-relationships.md

 ### Defining The Inverse Of The Relationship

-To define the inverse of a many-to-many relationship, you place another `belongsToMany` attribute on your related model.
+To define the inverse of a many-to-many relationship, you can place another `belongsToMany` attribute on your related model.
 To continue our user roles example, let's define the users method on the Role model:

 ```js
 class User extends Model {